ValentinoUberti/Openshift-IPI-oVirt-Prep/README.md

 # Features

-- Vlan creation (for internal network)
+- Vlan creation (for OCP internal network)
 - Auto template creation for vm (centos 8 cloud)
 - Interface and connection name are autodetected
 - Bastion vm creation and configuration (using cloud-init)
+- Ip reservation for OCP
+- Dhcp server for internal network
+- Haproxy configuration (listening on bastion public interface)
+- Dns listening on the internal network

 The bastion vm services are:
-- default gateway for openshift nodes
+- default gateway for openshift nodes connected to the internal network
 - dhcp server
 - dns server
 - haproxy (both api and application)

+# Name resolutions

+The workstation must be able to resolve the bastion vm fqdn for api.<cluster_name>.<domain> and *.apps.<cluster_name>.<domain>
+The bastion vm must be able to resolve the oVirt engine fqdn

 # Sample vars config